 The general consensus seems to be that you should use a mordant to encourage the colours to stick when making eco-prints.
-Alum (potassium aluminium sulfate) (Amazon) appears to be the mordant of choice so I dutifully ordered some along with some acid-free watercolour paper (Amazon) which I hoped would be robust enough to cope with the steaming.
+Alum (potassium aluminium sulfate) (Amazon affiliate link) appears to be the mordant of choice so I dutifully ordered some along with some acid-free watercolour paper (Amazon affiliate link) which I hoped would be robust enough to cope with the steaming.

 After deciding there was no way that I was going to get the A4 paper into our small round vegetable steamer I hunted around for an alternative.
 I bought this old fish kettle years ago at a car boot sale, and it’s sat on the top of a cupboard ever since so I am delighted that it is finally getting some use!
 We could fit our paper in the steamer by folding it lengthways, so that’s what we decided to do.